nais/doc/content/naisapp/README.md

 # A NAIS application

-This document describes the different properties a application running on NAIS typically should have, or at least be conscious of why it's omitted.
+This document describes the different properties a typical NAIS application should have.

 ## Handles termination gracefully